CenturySturgeon/Esp8266WOL/README.md

 ### HmacKey

 Each user session holds an 'hmacKey', which is the key used to generate one-time passwords for 2FA.
 In this repository you can find a python script 'qrCodeMaker.py' that creates your hmacKey hex values and a qr code you can later scan with your prefered authenticator app (Google authenticator, Microsoft authenticator, etc.).
-You can follow the instructions inside the script so you can replace the hex values into the hmacKey inside the 'envVariables.h' file.
+You can follow the instructions inside the script so you can replace the hex values into the hmacKey for each user session in the 'envVariables.h' file.

 ### TelegramRootCert & IPSiteRootCert